 Scarcity and social proof also influence us.
 FOMO (Fear of Missing Out) isn’t just about missing a concert but also when we bypass a great deal.
-Fundamental human instincts—for better or worse—ensure that Black Friday and Cyber Monday is also capable of tapping into the all-too-human instincts of B2B buyers.
+Fundamental human instincts—for better or worse—ensure that Black Friday and Cyber Monday are also capable of tapping into the all-too-human instincts of B2B buyers.

-Knowing what’s at stake and how customers think about Black Friday is not enough—B2B companies still need to judge their company’s position in the market during the sales holiday and assess recent B2B customer behaviour where many long for a shopping experience that more closely resembles B2C.
+Knowing what’s at stake and how customers think about Black Friday is not enough—B2B companies still need to judge their company’s position in the market during the sales holiday and assess recent B2B customer behavior where many long for a shopping experience that more closely resembles B2C.

-The B2B companies that benefit from this behavioural change are those conducting business with B2C consumer goods and retail products.
+The B2B companies that benefit from this behavioral change are those conducting business with B2C consumer goods and retail products.
 Some B2B examples include selling to painters, electricians, office supply buyers, retailers, restaurants, hotels, among others.
 If a B2B merchant’s customers have a Black Friday marketing campaign running, then they can also run campaigns.

 Still, some B2B areas are better than others for Black Friday sales, and B2B companies need to think about this before investing their resources into a marketing campaign.
 Let’s go through a few examples of the companies that fit and the ones that don’t.

-Bad Fit for Black Friday B2B
+Not-A-Great Fit for Black Friday B2B

 Products that solve a specific need at a particular time are a bad fit for Black Friday.
 Spare machine parts fit into this category—nobody is looking for replacement parts for fully operating machines on Black Friday.

 Then, there are more complex B2B solutions, which require a string of individuals across a company to give a thumbs up or thumbs down.
 According to Gartner, it takes 6-10 decision-makers to approve a complex B2B solution.
-With such a long purchasing journey, it is guaranteed that 10 B2C leaders won’t be sitting in front of the same monitor on Black Friday, refreshing B2B products pages.
+With such a long purchasing journey, it is guaranteed that 10 B2B leaders won’t be sitting in front of the same monitor on Black Friday, refreshing B2B products pages.

 Lastly, non-scalable B2B services don’t translate well to the biggest sales holiday of the year as their finite expertise will quickly run out.

-Great Fit for Black Friday B2B
+A Great Fit for Black Friday B2B

-The best bet for running a Black Friday marketing campaign is if B2B companies sell to companies in a handful of industries: the fast-moving consumer goods (FMCG), fashion, utilities, office equipment, and consumable goods.
+The best bet for running a Black Friday marketing campaign is if B2B companies sell to companies in a handful of industries: fast-moving consumer goods (FMCG), fashion, utilities, office equipment, and consumable goods.
 In short, B2C companies offering easy-to-buy products are a great fit for Black Friday.

-Three Tips For A Black Friday B2B Marketing Campaign
+Three Tips for a Black Friday B2B Marketing Campaign